-- 1. Evaluate and plan.

-- 2. Make a redundancy plan.

-- 3. Identify and inform employees at risk of redundancy.

-- 4. Consult employee. - Decide on selection criteria and method for making selections. - 6.
-Informing the employee of the decision to dismiss on redundancy grounds. - 7.
-Considerations relating to notice. - 8.
-Calculation of redundancy pay entitlement. - 9.
-Hold appeal meeting and give outcome in writing if employee exercises their right of appeal.
+- 1. Evaluate and plan - 2.
+Make a redundancy plan - 3.
+Identify and inform employees at risk of redundancy - 4.
+Consult employees - 5.
+Decide on selection criteria and method for making selections - 6.
+Informing the employee of the decision to dismiss on redundancy grounds - 7.
+Considerations relating to notice - 8.
+Calculation of redundancy pay entitlement - 9.
+Hold appeal meeting and give outcome in writing if employee exercises their right of appeal